Amazon sellers know that the Amazon Marketplace is a dog-eat-dog world.

 Bottom line: Set your sights on Prime eligibility, and your company’s bottom line will get a hefty boost.

-Come back for Part 2 to see #6-10 and find out more vital stats that every Amazon seller should know.
+Check out Part 2 to see #6-10 and find out more vital stats that every Amazon seller should know.
 We’ll be talking about users' buying habits, and you won’t want to miss it!